kagechan/shiny_samples/Developing_Data_Products_assignment/README.md

 You can specify some parameters in the left side panel.
 The parameters you use are as follows:

-- Outcome name
+- Outcome name:

 The outcomes for the 30-day mortality rates.
 You can select one out of 3
 diseases: "heart attack", "heart failure", and "pneumonia".

 - Rank of the hospitals in each state

 You can select the rank of the hospitals with these radio buttons.

  - best

-   The hospitals which have the *best* 30-day survival rates in each state are displayed in the right panel.
+   The hospitals which have the **best** 30-day survival rates in each state are displayed in the right panel.

  - worst

-   The hospitals which have the *worst* 30-day survival rates in each state are displayed in the right panel.
+   The hospitals which have the **worst** 30-day survival rates in each state are displayed in the right panel.

  - any number

    This button is used when you specify the rank you want to see.
 The number is specified in the textbox below.

 - Number

    This textbox is only used when you select "any number" in the ratio buttons just displayed above.
 Default value is 3.